NikolayAbysov/internet-shop/README.md

 Run the project.

-For test purposes you can inject test data, using "Inject test data" link on Navbar By default there are 3 users:
+For test purposes you can inject test data, using "Inject test data" link on Navbar.

+By default there are 3 users:

 * Role ADMIN - login "admin", passkey "admin"